Knut Hamsun's obituary of Adolf Hitler: Publication and reception

 The obituary was published on the evening of 7 May 1945, one week after Hitler's death.
 Parts of the rather short obituary soon became infamous: Hamsun referred to Hitler as "a warrior for humankind and a preacher of the gospel of justice for all nations" and "a reformer of the highest order".

 The obituary is often cited as a pivotal point in Hamsun's expression of his own political views, severely affecting the reception of his complete body of works.
 Writings such as these rose somewhat in importance due to the fact that the praised novelist Hamsun had not released a work of fiction since 1936's The Ring is Closed.
 Biographer Ingar Sletten Kolloen has referred to the obituary as one of "four mortal sins" committed by Hamsun which came to erode his position in Norwegian post-war society.
 On the other hand, Jørgen Haugan at the University of Copenhagen has stated regret that Hamsun's wrongdoings, among others the obituary of Hitler, had not overshadowed his literary qualities to what Haugan deems to be a sufficient degree.

 For Hamsun himself, the obituary and other statements and writings led to his arrest soon after the war's end.
 However, the charges against him were softened as professor Gabriel Langfeldt and chief physician Ørnulv Ødegård found him to have "permanently impaired mental abilities".
 In 1949, in his 90th year, Hamsun issued a biographical account of his life, including a discussion of the occupation in Norway, in the book On Overgrown Paths.
 He died in 1952.

-Professor Atle Kittang at the University of Bergen wrote on "Hamsun's legacy" at the web-site of the Knut Hamsun Centre.
+Professor Atle Kittang at the University of Bergen wrote on "Hamsun's legacy" at the website of the Knut Hamsun Centre.
 He stated there was a "complex set of reasons" behind Hamsun's "act" of publishing the obituary.
 He notes that, after their single meeting in 1943, Hitler did not "rank very high in [Hamsun's] evalutation".
 Accordingly, Kittang believes one should consider the obituary as part of Hamsun's "need to provoke", which is demonstrated by his life and work.